Cajun Potato Soup

 Variations

-- Swap the protein: Use smoked turkey sausage or chicken sausage for a lighter option.
+- Swap the protein: Replace andouille sausage with smoked turkey sausage or even plant-based sausage for a lighter option.

-- Add more veggies: Toss in some carrots or corn for added color and nutrition.
+- Add more greens: Toss in some kale or spinach during the last few minutes of cooking for added nutrition.

-- Spice it up: If you’re feeling adventurous, add more cayenne or some chopped jalapeños for an extra kick!
+- Spice it up: If you love heat, add extra cayenne pepper or even some diced jalapeños.

 How to Make Cajun Potato Soup